amidaware/trmm-docs/docs/mesh_integration.md

 !!!note

-    MeshCentral Has issues with Firefox, use Chrome
+    MeshCentral Has issues with Firefox, use a Chromium-based browser

 At some point in the future, these functions will be directly built into the Tactical Agent, removing the need for MeshCentral.